 Here are 4 things you can do to keep your cervix healthy.

 Get the HPV vaccine and encourage people in your life to do the same.
 HPV vaccines are given in a series of 2-3 shots over 6-12 months, depending on your age.

 Use condoms or dental dams every time you have vaginal, anal, or oral sex.
 This helps lower the chances of spreading HPV during sex.

-If you can, stop or cut back on smoking: People who have a high-risk type of HPV and you smoke, you’re more likely to get cervical cancer.
+If you can, stop or cut back on smoking: People who have a high-risk type of HPV and smoke are more likely to get cervical cancer.